 The USGS Geologic Mapping of the Seafloor Offshore of Massachusetts website contains brief descriptions of the mapping projects and links to online versions of the Open-File Reports and geographic information system (GIS) data for the study areas.

 Thousands of seafloor sediment samples have been collected in Massachusetts marine waters by several different data providers.
 Recognizing the value of having these separate datasets stored in a consolidated database, the Massachusetts Division of Marine Fisheries (MarineFisheries), in collaboration with CZM, combined these data into a comprehensive database of seafloor sediment grain-size data for Massachusetts.
 This database includes sediment samples from USGS's usSEABED dataset, CZM-USGS Seafloor Mapping Cooperative, MarineFisheries surveys, U.S. Environmental Protection Agency (EPA) National Coastal Assessment, Massachusetts Water Resources Authority (MWRA), National Oceanic and Atmospheric Administration (NOAA) National Ocean Service, research surveys conducted by CZM/MarineFisheries/USGS on the EPA's Ocean Survey Vessel (OSV) Bold, and many others.
 The Massachusetts seafloor sediment database is constantly being augmented and currently contains nearly 50,000 points within a 10-kilometer radius of the Massachusetts coastline.
-For more information on the methods used to create the database, please see the MarineFisheries Technical Report TR-45: Seafloor Sediment Composition in Massachusetts Determined Using Point Data.
+For more information on the methods used to create the database, please see the MarineFisheries Technical Report TR-45: Seafloor Sediment Composition in Massachusetts Determined Using Point Data file size 1MB.
 To download the database, please visit the NOAA National Geophysical Data Center.

 Sediment grain-size data can be classified using a number of different classification schemes, such as those developed by Folk, Shepard modified by Schlee, UKSeaMap, or more recently, NOAA’s Coastal and Marine Ecological Classification Standard (CMECS).
 CZM is currently using a classification scheme first published by Barnhardt et al. This classification scheme is well suited to CZM’s program needs largely because of its straightforward utility in communicating the nature of the seafloor sediment (e.g., the first letter of the class is the majority grain-size component and the second letter is the minority component) and because of its capacity to readily identify areas of “rock” (cobble and boulder), a substrate class that is mapped and protected as Hard/Complex Seafloor “Special, Sensitive, or Unique” habitat in the Massachusetts Ocean Management Plan.